abirismyname/copilot-terraform-ansible-iac-demo/README.md

 - main.tf - Terraform script we are going to edit.
 We've already defined some resources like a resources group and a VNET.
 - variables.tf - Defines the inputs required to deploy an Azure VM.
 - example.tf - Contains a completed example of the VM resource.
-- backend.tf - Empty terraform file.
+- backend.tf.example - Empty terraform file.
 - providers.tf - Needed by terraform but not used in this demo.

 **To be Completed in demo:**